raymondwinarto/email-service/README.md

 ## Project Directory Structure

-The project structure is impired by [the 12 factors app design](https://12factor.net/) as much as possible (obviously not everything is implemented due to time and environment constraints)
+The project structure is impired by [The 12-factor App design](https://12factor.net/) as much as possible (obviously not everything is implemented due to time and environment constraints)

 ```
 |-- .vscode